ericnewton/many-lives/README.md

 15-20%.
 The only other language that I've been able to get an increase in performance with parallel execution is Java, though I've not tried on most of the other languages.

+### Rust

+Felt strangely comfortable writing in Rust.
+The memory model for reference ownership was new to me so I read the a bit about it before attempting to build anything.
+The concepts were fairly straightforward, though I'll admit to a bunch of guessing when I was feeding code to the compiler.

+The error messages were very helpful and complete.
+The only gotcha I hit consistently was adding a semicolon after the return value as the final result of a function.
+This was documented in the tutorial I read about reference ownership, so it wasn't tricky to figure out.

+I used type aliases for the different data structures, ranges for constant loops.
+The iterator/map/filter functional constructs are similar enough to those in Java that I was able to adapt easily.

+Performance is good, though not quite as fast as the Java and C++ versions.
+And, as always, I could be doing something wrong, since this is my very first Rust program.

+Tooling was pretty good: installing cargo and building the project was simple enough, though I did not end up using any packages outside of `std`.
+Code was edited in emacs `rust` mode.
+I didn't even bother running the compiler under emacs, the error messages and context provided by the compiler made it easy to trace the error back to the code.

+Online documentation is very good, with simple examples to show off a library function call, or a language feature.
+Every time I looked for a something, I would just search for the name I use for that feature and the term "rust-lang"... a search engine would provide the answer in the first page of results.

+This was the fastest "new language" implementation to write: just about two hours from start to finish.
+That's very fast to go from "Hello World!" to a program that benchmarks itself and uses advanced data structures.

+Not all the code is written in a functional style. for loops are used a couple of places and should be replaced with iter/map/filter equivalents.